facebook/sapling/README.md

     :::bash
     hg clone --shallow ssh://server//path/repo

 After that, all normal mercurial commands should work.

-Occasionly the client or server remotefilelog caches may grow too big.
+Occasionly the client or server caches may grow too big.
 Run `hg gc` to clean up the cache.
+It will remove cached files that appear to no longer be necessary, or any files that exceed the configured maximum size.
 This does not improve performance; it just frees up space.

 Limitations
 ===========